troglobit/myLinux/README.md

 myLinux is a UNIX like OS for embedded systems based on [Buildroot][].
 It serves as a testing ground for various embedded networking hardware and open source software projects by the main author.
+E.g., the init system is [Finit][], not BusyBox init which is default in Buildroot.

-myLinux can be used to test software components in Qemu before deploying to an embedded target, or as a reference to other embedded Linux systems.
+myLinux can be used to verify software components in a emulated setup, myLinuxusing Qemu, before deploying to an embedded target, or as a reference to other embedded Linux systems.
+Therefore, all defconfigs are set up to include support for running under Qemu.

 Building